 Although the main purpose of this website is to give details of original sources, a search has been made for both modern and antiquarian publications with transcripts and extracts from the churchwardens’ accounts.
 This information is all shown on the appropriate parish pages.

 C. Churchwardens' Accounts

-For anyone unfamiliar with churchwardens’ accounts, they provide a list of expenditure relating to the parish church for each year and give an insight into parish administration.
+For anyone unfamiliar with churchwardens’ accounts, they provide a list of expenditure relating to the parish church and (often) the parishioners for each year and give an insight into parish administration.
 Among the many areas in which churchwardens’ accounts can be used by researchers are: